 How to solder stainless steel in home conditions

 It often happens that you have to do the work connected with the processing of stainless steel with your own hands.
 This task requires certain skills and knowledge.
-You must buy some materials and tools: soldering acid, electric iron for soldering (100 Watt), tin solder to join metals, a rasp or sandpaper, a tube, and a wire rope.
+You must buy some materials and tools: soldering acid, electric iron for soldering (at least 100 Watts), tin solder to join metals, a rasp or sandpaper, a tube, and a wire rope.

 To process stainless steel first prepare flux and a 100-Watt electric iron for soldering.
 It makes no sense to choose a more powerful soldering iron.
 Common soldering acid will server as a flux.
 Always have tin-lead solder at hand.